yosephdev/task-master/README.md

 ### Step 3: Implement a Function to Save Tasks to a JSON File

 Implemented a function `save_tasks()` to save tasks to a JSON file named `tasks.json`.

+### Step 4: Implement a Function to Add a New Task

+Implemented a function `add_task(title, description, status='Pending')` to add a new task to the `tasks` list.
+The task is represented as a dictionary containing 'title', 'description', and 'status' keys.
+By default, the status is set to 'Pending'.
+After adding the task, the `save_tasks()` function is called to save the updated task list to the JSON file.